saint-james-fr/strapi_ruby/README.md

 ## Configuration

-You can pass some options in the config file, by uncommenting them.
+You can pass more options in the config file

 ### DateTime Conversion